 These elements are used in formulas to calculate the monthly payments for your loan repayment.
 This calculation appears cumbersome to understand for a layman.

 With the help of Excel, you can create a spreadsheet and calculate your monthly payments.

 How to Calculate Monthly Payments for a Loan in Excel?

 We can calculate the monthly payments for the loan/mortgage using built-in functions like PMT and other functions like IPMT and PPMT.

-PMT function is used to calculate the monthly payments made towards the repayment of a loan or mortgage.
+PMT function calculates the monthly payments made towards a loan or mortgage repayment.

 =PMT(Rate, nper, pv)

 The PMT function requires 3 elements to calculate the monthly payments:

 - RATE: Rate of interest of the loan.
 If the rate is 4% per annum monthly, it will be 4/12, which is .33% percent per month.